typelevel/cats-effect/README.md

 Cats Effect relies on improved type inference and needs partial unification enabled as described in the Cats [Getting Started](https://github.com/typelevel/cats#getting-started) documentation.

-If your project uses Scala.js, replace the double-`%` with a triple.
+If your project uses ScalaJS, replace the double-`%` with a triple.
 Note that **cats-effect** has an upstream dependency on **cats-core** version 2.x.

-Cross-builds are available for Scala 2.12.x and 2.13.x, with Scala.js builds targeting 1.x (note that, prior to 2.2.0, Cats Effect was available for Scala.js 0.6).
+Cross-builds are available for Scala 2.12.x and 2.13.x, with ScalaJS builds targeting 1.x (note that, prior to 2.2.0, Cats Effect was available for ScalaJS 0.6).

+Additionally, cross-builds of `2.3.0-M1` are available for 2.12.x and 2.13.x (with ScalaJS targeting the 1.x series), as well as Dotty 0.27.0-RC1 and Scala 3.0.0-M1 (without ScalaJS support).

 The most current snapshot (or major release) can be found in the maven badge at the top of this readme.
 If you are a very brave sort, you are free to depend on snapshots; they are stable versions, as they are derived from the git hash rather than an unstable `-SNAPSHOT` suffix, but they do not come with any particular confidence or compatibility guarantees.